crim-ca/classification/README.md

 - Integer 6 is `0110` in binary
 - We want to extract the field at `offset:2, length:2`
 - First, right-shift twice (`0110 >> 2`), which results in `1001`
-- Next, make the bitmask, which is 2 left shifts of `0001` to get `0100` (integer 4), then subtract 1 to get `0011` (integer 3)
+- Next, make the bit mask, which is 2 left shifts of `0001` to get `0100` (integer 4), then subtract 1 to get `0011` (integer 3)
 - AND these two values together `1001 & 0011` and you get `0001`, or integer 1
 - Therefore at this pixel the cloud confidence field is storing class 1

-The key distinction with bit fields from other types of bitmasks is that the bits in the field are summed as standalone bits.
+The key distinction with bit fields from other types of bit masks is that the bits in the field are summed as standalone bits.
 Therefore `01..` cloud confidence class uses the value of 1, not 4 (binary `0100`)

 For a real world example, see [Landsat 8's Quality raster](https://www.usgs.gov/media/images/landsat-1-8-collection-1-level-1-quality-bit-designations).